-5.8 There may be circumstances where the firm is engaged to provide a non-audit service and where that service and its scope are determined by an entity which is not audited by the firm.
-However, an entity relevant to an engagement may gain some benefit from that non-audit service39.
+- 5.8 There may be circumstances where the firm is engaged to provide a non-audit service and where that service and its scope are determined by an entity which is not audited by the firm.
+However, an entity relevant to an engagement may gain some benefit from that non-audit service41.
 In some circumstances, there may be no threat to the integrity, objectivity and independence of the firm and covered persons at the time of appointment.
-However, the firm considers how the non-audit service may be expected to develop, whether
+However, the firm considers how the non-audit service may be expected to develop, whether there are any threats that the firm may be subject to if additional relevant parties which are entities relevant to an engagement, are identified, and whether any safeguards need to be put in place. - 5.9 The firm shall require others within the firm, when considering whether to provide a non-audit service to an entity relevant to an engagement or to any of its affiliates, to communicate details of the proposed non-audit service to the engagement partner who considers the implications for the integrity,

-37 This does not include accounting services.
+39 This does not include accounting services.

-38 For example, where an engagement is undertaken to assist in the preparation of listing particulars for a company acquiring the audited entity.
+40 For example, where an engagement is undertaken to assist in the preparation of listing particulars for a company acquiring the audited entity.

-39 For example, in a vendor due diligence engagement, the engagement is initiated and scoped by the vendor before the purchaser is identified.
+41 For example, in a vendor due diligence engagement, the engagement is initiated and scoped by the vendor before the purchaser is identified.
 If an entity audited by the firm undertaking that engagement is the purchaser, that audited entity may gain the benefit of the report issued by its auditor, it may be a party to the engagement letter and may pay an element of the fee.